Technology Department Courses

 0474 Full Year 1 Credit Grades 9-12

 This course teaches basic concepts and principles of technical drawing, projection, size description, pictorial representation, and similar processing techniques and tools.
 Students develop solutions to various design or product problems, and proposed solutions are researched, sketched, refined, and rendered as technical drawings.
-It is an excellent foundation for students wishing to take other technology courses.
+It is an excellent foundation for students wishing to take other technological courses.

 *Can be used for the fine arts requirement